Matthew Quirk

-Matthew Quirk is a New York Times Bestselling American novelist and journalist who is best known for his book The Night Agent, a political conspiracy thriller, which was adapted into Netflix show by Shawn Ryan.
+Matthew Quirk is a New York Times bestselling American novelist and journalist who is best known for his book The Night Agent, a political conspiracy thriller, which was adapted into a Netflix show by Shawn Ryan.
 Prior to being a novelist, he worked as a reporter for The Atlantic, discussing crime and terrorism.
 He currently lives in San Diego, California.

 Career

 Matthew worked as a journalist for The Atlantic.
 He also wrote for The Wall Street Journal and The Washington Post.

 Background

 Quirk studied history and literature at Harvard University.